m2osw/iplock/README.md

 ## Configuration Files organization

-The iplock project makes use of the advgetopt which loads files from a .d folder and order them using the first two digits of the filenames.
+The iplock project makes use of the advgetopt to load configuration files from the `/usr/share/iplock/rules` folder.
+The rules are order using the `before`, `after`, and `section` names defined within the rules.
-This allows us to define the order in which the configuration files should be added to the firewall which, obviously, is very important.
+This allows us to define the order in which the rules have to be loaded in the firewall which, obviously, is very important.

+The `before`/`after` parameters work within a `section`.
+It is otherwise ignored.
+The `section` allows us to have groups of rules such as `"localhost"`, `"tools"`, and `"footer"`.
+The sections are sorted using their own `before` and `after` parameters.

-By default the firewall marks all the chains with "DROP".
-This means we have to have an "ACCEPT" for anything that we want to accept.
+By default the ipload tool marks all the chains with "DROP".
+This means we have to have an "ACCEPT" rule for anything that we want to accept.
 This works by adding intermediate files in the .d folder.

 This technique allows other projects to add their own configuration